 To make matters worse, they declined to comment on the leaked document, again missing out on the chance to reshape the narrative and protect the company’s reputation.
 ByteDance and TikTok continue to be active on their social media channels but are yet to post any messaging about the scandal.
 This attempt to protect their reputation by ignoring the issue instead implies that the company does not care about maternity rights.

 If ByteDance had publicly shown empathy to the affected employees, swiftly removed Ma from his position, and emphasised the company’s stance, the story wouldn’t be the headline grabbing scandal that it has since grown into.
-Instead ByteDance have allowed the media to exploit a crack in their usually polished public exterior and cause a major reputational crisis
+Instead ByteDance have allowed the media to exploit a crack in their usually polished public exterior and cause a major reputational crisis.

 In many ways, this lethargic approach is symptomatic of the hubris that comes with the huge levels of success the company has experienced over the last few years and is reflective of a company that is losing touch with their employees.
 ByteDance and TikTok’s reputation has taken a major hit and while the company is in a position where it’s almost ‘too big to fail’, many other businesses don’t have the luxury of taking such large amounts of reputational damage.
 That’s why it’s crucial that businesses of every size prepare for crises and ensure that they have the right expertise to manage their reputation in difficult situations.